nire0510/elephant/README.md

 Settings
 --------
 JavaScript object:
 * `format` {enum} - The type of the expected output.
-Can be either , xml or json
+Can be either , xml or json.
 Default: text
-* `async` {boolean} - If you need synchronous requests, set this option to false
+* `async` {boolean} - If you need synchronous requests, set this option to false.
 Default: true
-* `timeout` {number} - Set a timeout (in milliseconds) for the request
+* `timeout` {number} - Set a timeout (in milliseconds) for the request.
 Default: 30000
 * `endpoint` {string} - Set an entry endpoint for a store / query
-* `cacheable` {boolean} - If set to false, it will force queries to get data from server on every execution
+* `cacheable` {boolean} - If set to false, it will force queries to get data from server on every execution.
 Default: true
 * `method` {enum} - HTTP request method.
-Can be GET or POST
+Can be GET or POST.
 Default: GET
-* `expires` {number} - Set an expiration date (in milliseconds) for a query results in case it is cacheable
+* `expires` {number} - Set an expiration date (in milliseconds) for a query results in case it is cacheable.
 Default: 300000 (5 mins)
-* `success` {function array} - One or more functions to be called if the request succeeds
+* `success` {function array} - One or more functions to be called if the request succeeds.
 Default: none
-* `error` {function array} - One or more functions to be called if the request failed
+* `error` {function array} - One or more functions to be called if the request failed.
 Default: none
-* `complete` {function array} - One or more functions to be called after either success or error callbacks
+* `complete` {function array} - One or more functions to be called after either success or error callbacks.
 Default: none
-* `process` {function} - A function to be called if the request succeeds in order to manipulate output
+* `process` {function} - A function to be called if the request succeeds in order to manipulate output.
 Default: none

 Methods
 -------